thiiferro/IA_python/README.md

 Exemplo de Como a IA Responde
 Usuário: Olá!

-Ana: Olá!
+Megan: Olá!
 Como posso te ajudar hoje?

 Usuário: Can you help me with coding?

-Ana: Of course!
+Megan: Of course!
 What programming language are you using?

 Personalização
 Você pode personalizar a IA de diversas formas: